ashwinvis/myst-reader/README.md

 ---
 ```

+If the values of the metadata can include MyST syntax, in which case, the field
+name should be added to the `FORMATTED_FIELDS` list variable in
+`pelicanconf.py`.

 > ⚠️ **Note:** The YAML-formatted header shown above is syntax specific to MyST
 > for specifying content metadata.
 This maybe different from Pelican’s
 > front-matter format.
 If you ever decide to stop using this plugin and switch